Skip to Content

 can cause problems that can be deadly.

 Some people may not have any symptoms.
-And for people who are already quite ill, the problem that's causing the kidney failure may be causing other symptoms.
+And for people who are already quite ill, the problem that's causing the kidney injury may be causing other symptoms.

 will ask about your symptoms, what medicines you take, and what tests